RaraAlu/x1-mjlab/README.md

 # LSX1 in MjLab

-This repository showcase the implementation of the BDX-R robot into [MjLab](https://github.com/mujocolab/mjlab).
+This repository showcase the implementation of the LSX1 robot into [MjLab](https://github.com/mujocolab/mjlab).

 > [!WARNING]
 > As MjLab is still in early development, this repository may be impacted by breaking changes.
 If an issue were to arise when running one of the scripts, feel free to open an issue or contribute to the project.
 Thanks you for your understanding!